+'''

-ncdump -v Times wrfout_d01_2000-01-24_12:00:00
+ncdump -v Times wrfout d01 2000-01-24 12:00:00

+'''

-You may have other wrfout files depending on the namelist options (how often you split the output files and so on using namelist option frames_per_outfile).You may also create restart files if you have restart frequency (restart_interval in the namelist.input file) set within your total integration length.
-The restart file should have names like wrfrst_d<domain><date>
+You may have other wrfout files, depending on the namelist options (how often you split the output files by using the namelist option frames_per_outfile).
+You may also create restart files if you have a restart frequency (restart_interval in the namelist.input file) set within your total integration time.
+The restart file should have names like

+'''

+wrfrst_d<domain><date>

+'''

-The time stamp on a restart file is the time that restart file is valid at.
+The time stamp on a restart file is the time at which that restart file is valid.

-For DM (distributed memory) parallel systems, some form of mpirun command will be needed to run the executables.
-For example, on a Linux cluster, the command to run MPI code and using 4 processors may look like:
+For DM (distributed memory) parallel systems, some form of the mpirun command will be needed to run the executables.
+For example, on a Linux cluster, the command to run MPI code, using 4 processors, may look like: